Penis becomes flaccid during intercourse

 Blood tests and hormones

-If indicated, I collaborate on blood tests (testosterone, metabolism, long-term blood sugar, lipids).
+If indicated, I will collaborate on blood tests (testosterone, metabolism, long-term blood sugar, lipids).
 I make a plan in collaboration with your own doctor/urotherapist so that you get a holistic assessment.

 Treatment that works – tailored to you